 If you love the idea of strawberries and cream and do enjoy an occasional treat then this recipe is indeed the one for you Here is a rich biscuit that incorporates the magic of strawberries and cream with the addition of coconut.
-This is a cross between a shortcake and muffin in texture.
+This is a cross between a shortcake and muffin in texture, although somebody said she thought they were a little ‘scone-like’.
 The flavour of these is insanely sublime, as is the texture and strawberries themselves, that smile on your taste buds.

 By all means use whatever dried sweetener that you prefer – here I have used vegan white sugar, as they are a treat and didn’t risk making them with agave at this point (will do at another stage), as I wanted a dried ingredient, and I didn’t have any dried sweetener or agave left in the house.
 Serve these to good friends and family, and they will love you forever.
 Enjoy !